 An intraocular lens implant from the staff at Specialty Eye Institute is an artificial replacement that’s carefully inserted during cataract surgery.
 We offer cataract treatments in areas such as Adrian, Chelsea, Toledo, Kalamazoo, and Ann Arbor.
 Different types of intraocular lenses can restore your vision according to your unique needs.
 Give our staff of eye doctors a call by phone at (877) 852-8463 to find a cataract treatment or surgery option that meets your needs.

-Schedule An Appointment With Our Staff
+Request An Appointment With Our Staff

 5 Different Types of Intraocular Lens Implants